Group B Strep Test

 Group B strep can be passed from mother to child during birth and cause life-threatening infection in the newborn.
 Find out about testing.

-At some time in your ninth month of pregnancy, you should be tested for bacteria called group B streptococcus, or GBS.
-As many as 30 percent of women carry GBS bacteria in the digestive system, the vagina or rectal area.
-Men can carry it, too.
+At some time in your ninth month of pregnancy, you should be tested for germs called group B streptococcus (GBS).
+Between 10–30 percent of women carry GBS germs in the digestive system, the vagina or rectal area.

-Group B Strep is usually harmless in adults and may not cause any symptoms.
+Many adults may not even know they have GBS.
 But if passed to the baby during vaginal delivery, it can cause life-threatening infections.

 What is the GBS test?

-The GBS test is a prenatal test to detect the GBS bacteria.
-It is a simple swab of the vagina and rectum.
-It should not cause any pain.
-The swab is sent to a lab where a positive or negative result is obtained.
-GBS is not the same bacterium that causes strep throat.
-Strep throat is caused by group A streptococcus.
+The GBS test is a prenatal test to spot the GBS germs.
+It is a simple, painless swab of the vagina and rectum.
+The swab is sent to a lab.

 Why would I need a GBS test?

-The GBS bacteria can affect the baby as it passes through the birth canal.
-Babies with GBS infection can develop pneumonia, sepsis (infection of the blood) or meningitis (infection of the membranes surrounding the brain).
-For this reason, the American College of Obstetricians and Gynecologists advises that all women get routinely screened for GBS during the 35th to 37th weeks of pregnancy.
+The GBS germs can affect the baby as it passes through the birth canal.
+Babies with GBS infection can get pneumonia, sepsis (infection of the blood) or meningitis (infection of the membranes surrounding the brain).
+For this reason, the American College of Obstetricians and Gynecologists advises that all women are tested for GBS between the 36th and 38th weeks of pregnancy.

 What if I test positive?

-Carrying GBS bacteria does not mean that you have a sexually transmitted disease or that you’ve done anything wrong.
-The GBS bacteria can come and go in the body at any time.
-GBS occurs in healthy women of all ethnicities.
+Carrying GBS germs does not mean that you have a sexually transmitted disease or that you’ve done anything wrong.
+GBS can happen in any healthy woman.

-If you test positive for GBS bacteria, you will be treated with antibiotics through an IV when you go into labor.
-Penicillin is commonly used, so be sure to let your doctor know during a checkup if you’re allergic to penicillin or other drugs.
+If you test positive for GBS germs, you will be treated with antibiotics through an IV when you go into labor.
+Penicillin is most often used, so be sure to let your doctor know during a checkup if you’re allergic to penicillin or other drugs.
 It’s a good idea to remind the hospital staff.

-You may also be given antibiotics during labor if you:
+You may also be given antibiotics during labor if you have not been tested (Or your GBS status is unknown) and you:

 - Go into preterm labor (before 37 weeks of gestation)